St. Bonaventure cruises past Duquesne in Atlantic 10 quarterfinals

 St. Bonaventure dominated the first half and led 40-19 at halftime.
 The Dukes’ 19 first-half points marked a season low for the team.

-Michael Hughes had 15 points for the Dukes.
+Michael Hughes finished with 15 points for the Dukes.
 Tyson Acuff and Tavian Dunn-Martin each had 12 points.